-Örebro Art College runs a two year education in fine art.
+Örebro Art School runs a two year education in fine art.
+It stands under inspection and supervision from the swedish authorities.
 All students have their own studio space and free selection among the courses of the college.
 Every semester the college does a extensive trip (the cost for this is part of the semester fee).
 The recent years more than 50% of the students that have applied for fine art on university level, has been accepted.

 Membership in The Friends of Örebro Art College cost 150 sek for a single person, 300 sek for a family, company or organization.